Why the automation story needs a second chapter

 Before a donation posts to your accounting system, TERN checks:

 Is this the correct transaction type?
-A donation from Stripe should almost always post as a sales receipt, not a journal entry.
+A donation from Stripe should almost always post as a sales receipt.
 This sounds obvious.
 But I've seen this exact error in almost every pre-built connector I've ever evaluated.
 It's common, it's hard to catch retroactively, and it misrepresents your revenue composition.

 Does the fund coding match the restriction on this gift?
-A $10,000 grant restricted to program delivery is not the same as an unrestricted $10,000 donation, even if they're the same dollar amount.
+A $10,000 grant restricted to program delivery carries obligations an unrestricted $10,000 donation does not, even at the same dollar amount.
 Posting them the same way is a governance failure.

 Are there approval steps required before this posts?
-Some organizations want a human to review before anything over a certain threshold hits the ledger.
-That's not inefficiency.
+Some organisations want a human to review before anything over a certain threshold hits the ledger.
 That's good governance.

 And at any point in a TERN workflow, I can inject a human approval checkpoint.
 Your team gets a notification in Microsoft Teams, Google Chat, or Slack — the tools you already use.
 One click to approve, one click to reject, with full context.
 The workflow pauses.
 It doesn't proceed until a human says so.

 This is not how most automation tools work.
 Most tools are designed to move data from A to B as quickly as possible, with as little friction as possible.
 That's the right design for a lot of workflows.
-It's the wrong design for the workflows that touch your financial records.
+For the workflows that touch your financial records, it's the wrong one.

 A strategic partner of ours processes over 50 donations per month from multiple fundraising platforms.
 Before we automated their gift processing, this took about 24 hours of staff time per month — manual reconciliation, cross-referencing three systems, hoping nothing was miscoded.